 History & Mission

-In 1994, the Trustees of Pennsylvania Ballet selected its first homegrown Artistic Director, Roy Kaiser.
-A former company member hired in 1979 by Barbara Weisberger, and brought to artistic proficiency by Benjamin Harkarvy and Robert Weiss (Artistic Directors from 1972-1982 and 1982-1990, respectively), Mr. Kaiser rose through the ranks from Corps de Ballet to Soloist to Principal by 1990.
-Following his retirement from the stage in 1992, Mr. Kaiser became Principal Ballet Master and Associate Artistic Director under Christopher d’Amboise, until being named to his current position.
+The appointment of artistic director, Roy Kaiser, marked the beginning of a new era for Pennsylvania Ballet.
+A former company member hired in 1979 by Barbara Weisberger, Mr. Kaiser rose through the ranks from Corps de Ballet to Soloist to Principal.
+Following his retirement from the stage in 1992, Mr. Kaiser served as Principal Ballet Master and Associate Artistic Director under Christopher d’Amboise before being appointed artistic director in 1995.

-Under Artistic Director Roy Kaiser, the Company has expanded its Balanchine-based repertoire to include bold, innovative new works that embody creative excellence and engage audiences in an ongoing commitment to the vitality of this unique art form.
-New works have included premieres of original ballets from such choreographers as Merce Cunningham, Christopher d’Amboise, Trey McIntyre, Matthew Neenan, Kevin O'Day, David Parsons, Val Caniparoli, Christopher Stowell, Dwight Rhoden, Meredith Rainey, Kirk Peterson, and Lynne Taylor-Corbett; as well as the highly acclaimed 40th Anniversary commission of Swan Lake by Christopher Wheeldon, and the March 2007 world premiere of Matthew Neenan's Carmina Burana.
+Under Mr. Kaiser’s leadership, the Company expanded its Balanchine-based repertoire to include bold, innovative new works from both established and emerging choreographers.
+New works included premieres of original ballets from choreographers such as Merce Cunningham, Christopher d’Amboise, Trey McIntyre, Matthew Neenan, David Parsons, Val Caniparoli, Benjamin Millepied, and Christopher Wheeldon.
+In August 2005, Pennsylvania Ballet made its international debut at the Edinburgh International Festival with its highly acclaimed 40th anniversary commission of Swan Lake by Christopher Wheeldon.

-Pennsylvania Ballet is currently comprised of 40 dancers and presents a season of six productions in Philadelphia, including the holiday spectacular, George Balanchine’s The Nutcracker, balancing classic ballets with new works that challenge the dancers and attract a diverse audience.
-The Company also tours throughout Pennsylvania and the East Coast, including performances at New York City Center and the John F. Kennedy Center for the Performing Arts.
-The Company made its International Debut at the Edinburgh International Festival in August 2005.
+Pennsylvania Ballet annually presents a season of six programs (including George Balanchine’s The Nutcracker™ ) at the Academy of Music and Merriam Theater.
+The Company balances classic ballets with new works that challenge the dancers and attract a diverse audience.
+The Company also tours throughout Pennsylvania and the East Coast to venues such as New York City Center and the John F. Kennedy Center for the Performing Arts.